 Can my instructor sit in on my driving test?

-Yes your driving instructor can sit in the back seat during your test, as long as they do not interfere with the test.
-This means they cannot instruct you, comment or take any action that could effect the test.
+Yes, your driving instructor can sit in the back seat during your test, as long as they do not interfere with the test.
+This means they cannot instruct you, comment or take any action that could affect the test.

 At the end of the Driving Test, the examiner will ask you to turn off the engine.
 The examiner will then add up any driving faults and make a note of the total on the bottom of the test report form.
 Then subject to the number of driving faults and whether or not there are any serious or dangerous marks advise you (the candidate) whether you have passed or failed the test.